GildedPleb/hab-guide/docs/Introduction/design.md

    it with finality.
 "This is my node..."
 1. A HAB node should be well-designed.
-It should fit operator needs and resources, it should be carefully scrutinized, secured, organized, and, in the end, closer to being a piece of art than a heap of cables, hodgepodge acrylic boxes, loud fans, and blinking lights.
+It should fit operator needs and resources, it should be carefully scrutinized, secured, organized, and, in the end, closer to being a piece of art than a heap of cables and hodgepodge acrylic boxes with loud fans.
 The aesthetics of the node matter.
 Which is why we call this the Aesthetic Option for the purposes of this guide.
 1. As much as this guide may help a node operator set up a HAB node, we would be remiss if all HAB nodes looked exactly like the PoC (indeed they _shouldn't_, considering the [lessons learned](/poc#host-diversification)).
 The intention